JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

 ## Pen-test (DAST)

-`scan-pentest.yml` is dispatched by "Build Docker Images" at the release ref once the images are published for a nightly or tagged (`v**`) release — so it scans the freshly published all-in-one image — and can also be dispatched manually (pass `release_tag` to ingest that release's SBOM/Trivy assets; leave it empty for an
+`scan-pentest.yml` is dispatched by "Build: Docker Images" at the release ref once the images are published for a nightly or tagged (`v**`) release — so it scans the freshly published all-in-one image — and can also be dispatched manually (pass `release_tag` to ingest that release's SBOM/Trivy assets; leave it empty for an